1833 Tennessee gubernatorial election

-The 1833 Tennessee gubernatorial election was held between 1 and 2 August 1833 in order to elect the Governor of Tennessee.
+The 1833 Tennessee gubernatorial election was held between August 1 and 2, 1833 in order to elect the Governor of Tennessee.
 Democratic nominee and incumbent Governor William Carroll easily won re-election as he ran unopposed.

 General election

-On election day, 1 August 1833, Democratic candidate William Carroll won re-election by a margin of 52,023 votes against a number of scattering votes, thereby retaining Democratic control over the office of Governor.
-Carroll was sworn in for his sixth overall term on 1 October 1833.
+On election day, August 1, 1833, Democratic candidate William Carroll won re-election by a margin of 52,023 votes against a number of scattering votes, thereby retaining Democratic control over the office of Governor.
+Carroll was sworn in for his sixth overall term on October 1, 1833.